 Camp Hovey in Dongducheon is home to the 1st Brigade Combat Team.

-Camp Red Cloud in Uijeongbu is home to the 2nd ID Headquarters and Headquarters Battalion.
+Camp Red Cloud in Uijeongbu is home to the 2nd Infantry Division Headquarters and Headquarters Battalion.

 Camp Stanley in Uijeongbu is home to the 23rd Chemical Battalion, 1ABCT.